Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Introduction

-The predominant focus has been on introducing guidelines, and policies, and developing tools for AI practitioners to enhance the development of a fair AI/ML.
-However, it is equally important to understand the perspectives and experiences of AI practitioners who are developing such systems.
-This deeper understanding can play a pivotal role in uncovering the real-world challenges during the development of a fair AI/ML and this awareness can help to devise solutions that can directly address the practical needs and concerns identified by practitioners.
-A recent study has also reported that most studies on AI/ML fairness are conceptual and focused on technical aspects, highlighting the importance and need for research on the social/human aspects of AI in the literature \cite{xivuri2021systematic}.
+The predominant focus has been on introducing guidelines, and policies, and developing tools for AI practitioners to enhance the development of a fair AI/ML system.
+Given that human society is diverse in terms of cultures, experiences, and viewpoints, AI teams must reflect this diversity to effectively create fair and impactful technologies \citep{xavier2024biases}.
+Therefore, understanding the perspectives and experiences of these practitioners who are actively involved in AI/ML system development is equally crucial.
+This deeper understanding can play a pivotal role in uncovering real-world challenges encountered during the development process.
+Such awareness can help to devise solutions that can directly address practical needs and concerns identified by practitioners, thereby aiding in the development of fair AI/ML systems and mitigating societal inequalities \citep{holstein2019improving}.
+Understanding what `fairness' means in the context of AI/ML from practitioners' perspectives may help policymakers create better regulations that tackle real-world issues and promote ethical AI deployment.
+This approach may enhance inclusivity, reduce discrimination risks, and boost public trust in AI systems \citep{dankloff2024analysing}.
+Ultimately, it creates a digital environment where AI enhances societal well-being.
+A recent study has also reported that most studies on AI/ML system fairness are conceptual and focused on technical aspects, highlighting the importance and need for research on the social/human aspects of AI \citep{xivuri2021systematic}.